 Effective Communications at Meetings and Events

-For event success great communication is essential before, during and after the event
+Great communication before during and after the event

 Technology is our friend here bringing a world of choice in terms of platforms and tools to make communication easier.
 The challenge is which ones to use?
-We asked some of our Twitter friends:
+We asked some Twitter friends:

-Miguel Neves, CMP, a highly experienced #eventprof who specialises in Social Media deployment around events offers stellar advice in this regard.
-It’s not so much what’s the best platform or tool, it’s what platform or tool most people are comfortable using:
+Miguel Neves, CMP, a highly experienced #eventprof who specialises in Social Media deployment around events offers stellar advice.
+It’s not always the 'best' platform or tool - it’s the platform or tool most people are 'comfortable' using:

 “ …it’s all about lowest common denominator, or a tool that everyone is comfortable with.
 Email is default, WhatsApp if in company / local culture.
 Slack + GoogleDrive / Dropbox is probably the best option.

 How we handle event communication

 At Croke Park Meetings & Events we have our own internal processes that ensure no balls are dropped when it comes to delivering seamless events that exceed our clients’ expectations.